cocos/cocos-engine/EngineErrorMap.md

 ### 3800

-The target can not be made persist because it's not a cc.Node or it doesn't have _id property.
+The target can not be made persist because it's not a cc.Node or it doesn't have _id property or it's not in current scene.

 ### 3801